Thank you to Lenka Cathersides for the following research.

 His funeral was held at Dorking Cemetery on the 17th of October 1914.
 His grave reference number is: R.C.42.
 The squadron to which deceased was attached was present at the funeral, under Lieutenant Walker, and the coffin was borne to its last resting place by members of the regiment.
 The service was conducted by Father W.B.
 Alexander.

-The widow Mary Ann Golding of 12 Stratham Street, Harrow Road, Paddington, London received £1, 10s and 6d on the 21st of June 1915 in Soldier’s Effects.
+His widow Mary Ann Golding of 12 Stratham Street, Harrow Road, Paddington received £1, 10s and 6d on the 21st of June 1915 in Soldier’s Effects.

 Son of William and Mary.
 A Golding of 12, Streatham Street, Harrow Road, London